Xiangzi-Chen/Retail-Banking-Credit-Card-Promotion-/README.md

 6. questions:
   1) the most important thing that bank values (total value?)
   2) is transfer counted as a merchant category for bank
+  3) how to differicate the specific usage for transfer